Marriage & Family Therapy Master's Program

-The 60-unit program meets all educational requirements of the California Board of Behavioral Sciences (BBS) for both licensure as a Marriage and Family Therapist (MFT) and a Professional Clinical Counselor (PCC) in three years.
+The 60-unit program, offered in a two or three year format, meets all educational requirements of the California Board of Behavioral Sciences (BBS) for both licensure as a Marriage and Family Therapist (MFT) and a Professional Clinical Counselor (PCC).
 Students will be eligible to pursue the MFT license upon completion of the program requirements, and also have the option to pursue the PCC license with successful completion of additional fieldwork requirements during the program.
 Our curriculum blends rigorous and collaborative classroom learning with action through community mental health fieldwork opportunities as diverse as the city we call home.

 During their third year, students enter a traineeship with Bay Area community-based and school-based partners.
 These organizations emphasize their services, mission, and training, providing students with important industry information and opportunities to apply for internships.